BirthdayResearch/StateRelayer/README.md

 ### Instruction to consume the smart contract information

 Examples on how to consume the information exposed by the smart contract is showcased via [this folder](./contracts/example)

+### How to deploy smart contracts via Metamask

+These are instructions on how to deploy via Metamask using developer sections of Chrome:

+1. Open etherscan.io, then use :
+   npx hardhat run scripts/metamaskDeployment/txForStateRelayer.ts > txForStateRelayer.txt
+   to print out the necessary commands for deployment of StateRelayer

+2. Open etherscan.io, then use :
+   npx hardhat run scripts/metamaskDeployment/txForStateRelayerProxy.ts > txForStateRelayerProxy.txt
+   to print out the necessary commands for deployment of StateRelayerProxy

+3. To verify, run:
+   npx hardhat run --network {networkOfYourChoice} scripts/metamaskDeployment/verificationScript.ts